Find a Pest Control Professional

 What’s That Noise?
 Six Tell-Tale Signs of a Rodent Infestation

 The National Pest Management Association shares tips to keep homes rodent-free during fall and winter

-FAIRFAX, Va. - Predictions from the National Pest Management Association’s recently released Fall & Winter Bug Barometer® advises residents in many areas of the U.S. to beware of rodents during the cooler months.
+FAIRFAX, VA (October 17, 2018) – Predictions from the National Pest Management Association’s recently released Fall & Winter Bug Barometer® advises residents in many areas of the U.S. to beware of rodents during the cooler months.
 Wet winter conditions will drive rodents indoors in the North Central, Northwest and Southwest regions of the country while drought conditions in South Central U.S. this summer will likely cause rodent pressure to spike as they search for water and food.
 Rodent Awareness Week is October 21-27, 2018 and the NPMA is helping homeowners spot the common signs of a rodent infestation to keep mice and rats out as the temperatures drop.

 “Although it may seem like pest activity dies down during the fall and winter, homeowners need to be on the lookout for signs of stealthy rodents like mice and rats, and take preventative measures to avoid encounters,” said Cindy Mannes, vice president of public affairs for NPMA.
 “Mice and rats can spread dangerous diseases, contaminate food, trigger allergy symptoms, and even bring fleas, ticks and lice into homes.
 Rodents are also known to damage properties by chewing through drywall insulation, electrical wires, and even car wiring.
 Don’t forget to look under the hood!”

 Here are six common signs of rodent trouble: